 The “order id”, “time”, the “orders” and “payment mode” placed is also visible to the POS agent under the Today Cash option.

 The POS agent can view the sale history under the Sale History option.
-For a particular date, the cash sale and the card sale is listed under Sale History.
+For a particular date, the cash sale and the card sale are listed under Sale History.

 Thus, the total sale displays the total sales after adding up the cash and the card sale.

-The POS user can manage the sales activity like adding products to the cart, adding customer details, hold the cart to process after some time, pay for the order from his panel.
+The POS user can manage the sales activity like adding products to the cart, adding customer details, holding the cart to process after some time, pay for the order from his panel.

 So, the POS user can see all these details in his panel.

-Note: Pos user can search customers by their name or email as well.
+Note: POS users can search customers by their name or email as well.

-The image below displays the customer that was added.
-The tab named as “Jenny” which is displayed in the cart.
+In the image below, the customer that was added is visible.
+The tab is named “Johndoe” which is displayed in the cart.

-Now at the time of payment, the customer has two options to pay for the order – cash payment, card payment, and split payment.
+At the time of payment, the customer has two options to pay for the order – cash payment, and other payment.

-Thus, here the POS agent can accept payment in cash, via card or split the payment between card and cash.
+Thus, the POS agent can accept payment in cash, via card, or split the payment between card and cash.

 Applying a Coupon

-After that, the user will get a pop-up message coupon applied successfully and can see the applied coupon in the cart as well.
+Thereafter, the user will get a pop-up message Coupon applied successfully and can see the coupon applied in the cart as well.

-After the coupon is applied successfully, it is displayed in the cart, under the “coupon” option as shown in the image.
+When the coupon is applied successfully, it displays in the cart, under the “coupon” option as shown in the image below.

-Discount may be applied to the cart item in two ways, percentage-wise and as Flat Discount.
+Discount may be applicable to the cart item in two ways, percentage-wise and as a Flat Discount.

-In the image below, on the “Apply discount to sale” tab, POS agent selects the “%” option, which tabulates the discount for cart products on the percentage basis.
+In the image below, on the “Apply discount to sale” tab, the POS agent selects the “%” option, which tabulates the discount for cart products on a percentage basis.